Good Butterfly News Stories

 National Symbols: the case for Leylandii

 Ireland has a suite of national symbols and icons familiar to most of us.
-The concentric circles cut into the kerbstones at Newgrange used as the Heritage Council’s logo, the General Post Office, a national monument symbolising the campaign to secure Irish statehood following its use as the declared headquarters of the Irish Republic in 1916, the harp, a symbol of Irish music and culture, the round towers built by monks as bell towers in the Irish Christian and early Medieval period, Irish high crosses erected to teach the population about Christianity, the Book of Kells, representing Irish art and devotion to education and Christianity all resonate with Irish people.
+The concentric circles cut into the kerbstones at Newgrange used as the Heritage Council’s logo, the General Post Office, a national monument used to symbolise the campaign to secure Irish statehood following its use as the declared headquarters of the Irish Republic in 1916, the harp, a symbol of Irish music and culture, the round towers built by monks as bell towers in the early Irish Christian and early Medieval period, Irish high crosses erected to teach the population about Christianity, the Book of Kells, representing Irish art and devotion to education and Christianity all resonate with Irish people.
 These are embedded in the national consciousness as visible symbols of Irishness.
 All are artefacts, human products.

 Drumcliff High Cross with round tower remnant in the background, Drumcliff, County Sligo.